-The 2026 F1 calendar has 24 races across five continents.
+The 2026 F1 calendar has 23 races across five continents.
+The original 24-round schedule was trimmed after the Bahrain Grand Prix was cancelled.
 Each circuit has a distinct character: high-speed flowing corners, slow technical sequences, twisty street layouts, fast straights.
 Here is the complete data set for the season, with the circuits ranked by characteristic.

 The full table